ElianKars/StreamDeck-Multiple-Counters/README.md

 While a slider seems logical to input milliseconds, it doesn’t work well in the Stream Deck UI.<br/>
 Counter settings: `Hold → reset key` and `Hold → reset group` now use a textfield instead of the slider.<br/>
 ⚠️**BREAKING** After updating, existing profiles must re-enter this values once:<br/>
-Reset settings: 'Second press timeout' now use a textfield instead of the slider.<br/>
+Reset settings: `Second press timeout` now use a textfield instead of the slider.<br/>

 ### beta-1.2.0
 **Added**